kaaproject/kaa/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

 1. Create maven project.
 You can use this [pom](https://github.com/kaaproject/kaa/blob/master/server/verifiers/trustful-verifier/pom.xml) as an example.
 2. Create similar classes as defined above and put them in appropriate packages.
-3. Add your verification logic to methods of `CustomUserVerifier` and build your project using next command:
+3. Add your verification logic to methods of `CustomOwnerVerifier` and build your project using next command:
 <br/>
 ```$ mvn clean install```
 4. Place created jar file into _/usr/lib/kaa-node/lib_.